 Site Supplied

-Additional equipment and supplies needed to complete the jobs on the performance test will be provided by the testing site.
+Additional equipment and supplies needed to complete the job on the performance test will be provided by the testing site.
+Test takers will have internet access as a resource but cannot copy/paste previously written or AI-generated code.